MAAP-Project/maap-jupyter-ide/README.md

 This repo includes JupyterLab extensions that have been built for the MAAP project (https://che-k8s.maap.xyz/)

-In order to use each of these extensions they must be installed and enabled.
+In order to use each of these extensions they must be installed and enabled in your environment.
 Instructions for each extension can be found in the respective folder.

-These extensions have been developed on `Jupyter 4.4.0` and `Jupyter Lab 0.32.1`.
+These extensions have been developed for `Jupyter 4.4.0` and `Jupyter Lab 1.0.2`.

 To build additional extensions for the project, it is recommended to start from a [cookie-cutter](https://github.com/jupyterlab/extension-cookiecutter-ts) or off a previously built extension.